apparebit/prettypretty/docs/conversions.rst

 as described above, we can convert between all color formats and spaces, terminal-specific formats included.

-In practice, however, there are a few complications:
+In practice, however, there are several complications:

- 1. The extended ANSI colors have no widely accepted mapping to high-resolution colors and usually are configured through themes.
-Hence prettypretty also supports color themes.
-The colors of VGA text mode provide the default.
+ 1. The 16 extended ANSI colors have no widely accepted mapping to high-resolution colors and usually are configured through themes.
+Colors are usually specified in ``#<hexdigits>`` notation, i.e., RGB256.
- 2. With theme support in place, converting low-resolution colors to higher-resolution RGB256 is straightforward.
-In particular, xterm's formulae for converting the 6x6x6 RGB cube and 24-step gray gradient embedded in 8-bit color are widely used.
+ 2. Xterm's formulae for converting the 6x6x6 RGB cube and 24-step gray gradient *to* RGB256 are widely accepted.
+But there are no established techniques for converting back.
- 3. However, there are no good formulae for converting RGB256 back to low-resolution.
-To yield good results, prettypretty performs the downconversion in Oklab, finding the closest color amongst the 16 extended ANSI colors when converting to ANSI, the 240 RGB6 and gray gradient colors when converting to 8-bit, and the 216 RGB6 colors when converting to RGB6.
-    The conversion to 8-bit colors ignores the 16 ANSI colors because they stick out when converting gradients of color.
- 4. While not excessively large, the look-up tables for downconversion are created only on demand and thereafter cached.
- 5. Similarly, the modules for low-resolution color conversions and color themes aren't particularly large.
-Still, the module implementing generic conversions only loads the module implementing low-resolution color operations when strictly needed.
-That nicely avoids an error due to circular module dependencies as well.
+ 3. Prettypretty's color themes are a form of state duplication, with all attendant problems.
+Notably, if a manually configured theme does not match the terminal's current theme, the results of color manipulation may just look awful.
+ 4. ANSI escape sequences support querying the terminal for currently configured colors.
+But the results are in xterm's ``rgb:`` notation with *four* hexadecimal digits per coordinate, which is well beyond RGB256's resolution.

+Prettypretty indeed addresses the fundamental conversion challenge for the 16 extended ANSI colors by supporting color themes, with each color having an arbitrary color format or space.
+Since manual color theme configuration is problematic, it also supports dynamically querying terminals for configured colors and preserves the resolution of the responses as sRGB colors.

+To convert low-resolution to high-resolution colors, prettypretty currently targets sRGB as the "base" color space for all low-resolution colors.
+For the 6x6x6 RGB cube and 24-step gray gradient, it simply uses the established formulae to convert to RGB256 and then performs the trivial conversion to sRGB.
+For the 16 extended ANSI colors, it looks up the target color in the current color theme and, if it is not RGB256 or sRGB, does a high-resolution conversion to sRGB.
+Since high-resolution conversion does not clip or gamut-map colors, this conversion does preserve the represented color.
+The result should probably be cached, but it currently is not.

+For converting high-resolution to low-resolution colors, there is not established algorithm.
+Since the low-resolution colors, by definition, do not comprise that many colors, exhaustive search becomes a realistic possibility and is just the technique used by prettypretty.
+In particular, prettypretty compares the high-resolution source color with high-resolution versions of all low-resolution colors (thus assuming that the conversion from low-resolution to high-resolution is functional) and returns the color with the smallest distance.
+All comparisons are performed in Oklab, which is perceptually uniform.

+To speed up conversion to low-resolution color, prettypretty uses look-up tables for the Oklab-equivalent colors.
+Those tables are initialized lazily, on demand.
+When targeting 8-bit color, prettypretty does not include the 16 extended ANSI colors as candidates because experiments with color gradients resulted in low-resolution gradients disrupted by one of those 16 colors, which just happened to be closer.